Should I Flip My English Language Arts Classroom?

 Using technology effectively allowed me to become a better teacher.
 I was able to reach more students in a shorter amount of time.
 Please don’t misunderstand this – technology for technology’s sake is by no means the solution.
 That’s not what made me a better teacher.
 What made me a better teacher was that I could track and manage my students’ progress more efficiently and accurately, and because of this, I could prevent students from falling through the cracks.
 Not to mention, my digital-generation students were becoming much more engaged.

-So, of all the decisions you make in a day, consider adding a flipped classroom to your list, and if I’ve helped to make that decision just a little easier for you, all the better!
+So, of all the decisions you make in a day, consider adding a blended or flipped classroom to your list, and if I’ve helped to make that decision just a little easier for you, all the better!
 So whether you decide to flip your classroom or not, suffice it to say, we’ve all got a little bit of Hamlet in us.